Basic Information

 • Wild Caving Tours / Specific guidance is provided to all participants before arrival to the monument.
 Visitors taking part in this tour are encouraged to review the guidance and follow the instructions carefully in preparation for the adventure.

 • Children may NOT be carried on any portion of the Scenic Tour route.
-Furthermore, strollers, diaper bags, and backpack carriers are not allowed in Jewel Cave.
-For this reason, the Discovery Tour is recommended for those with infants, toddlers, and young children.
+Furthermore - diaper bags and backpack carriers are not allowed in Jewel Cave.
+For this reason, the Discovery Tour is recommended for those with infants, toddlers, and young children (which does allow strollers).

-• Infants and toddlers can be carried using a front-carrier only, and the child must remain in the carrier throughout the duration of the Scenic Tour.
+• Infants and toddlers can participate in the Scenic Tour only if in a front-carrier attached to their adult, and the child must remain in the carrier throughout the duration of the cave tour.

 • If you are unsure of the cave tours, the monument also provides a Junior Ranger and Pee Wee Ranger Program for kids of all ages, along with patio talks and ranger-guided surface hikes during the summer months.